The Age of Incorrect Information: A New Performance Metric for Status Updates: Numerical Results

-In the first scenario, we investigate in more depth the effect of the Markov chain's dynamics on the performance of the optimal policy in question.
-To that extent, we consider that the number of states is $N=8$ and we fix the parameter $\alpha$ to $0.1$.
+In this scenario, we consider that the number of states is $N=8$, and we fix the parameter $\alpha$ to $0.1$.
 As for the channel parameter, we assume that the transmission success probability $p_s$ is equal to $0.8$.
-While making sure that $p_t<p_R$, we vary the probability of remaining in the same state $p_R$ and plot the average penalty of the optimal policy.
+While making sure that $p_t<p_R$, we vary the probability of remaining in the same state $p_R$ and plot the average AoII of the optimal policy.
 As seen in Fig. \ref{simulationscenarioPr}, the average cost decreases as $p_R$ increases.
 The reason behind this is twofold: \begin{enumerate} \item When $p_R$ is high, the information source becomes more ``predictable".
-In other words, when a packet is transmitted over the channel, it is less likely for the packet to become obsolete due to a transition of the Markov chain during the transmission stage. \item When $p_R$ is high, the penalty function remains zero for a significant amount of time upon a successful transmission.
+In other words, when a packet is transmitted, it is less likely for it to become obsolete due to a transition of the Markov chain during the transmission stage. \item When $p_R$ is high, the AoII remains zero for a significant amount of time upon successful transmission.
 This allows us to make better use of the permitted power budget $\alpha$ as we will be able to transmit at a lower threshold value without exceeding the allowed power budget.
 This can be verified by looking at $n_0$ in function of $p_R$ in the following table:

 We can see from the above table that as $p_R$ increases, the value of $n_0$ decreases.
-In other words, our tolerance for the value of the penalty is reduced and we can transmit at a much lower penalty value, without violating the power constraint, which eventually leads to a reduction in the average penalty. \end{enumerate}
+In other words, our tolerance for the value of the AoII is reduced, and we can transmit at a much lower AoII value without violating the power constraint.
+This eventually leads to a reduction in the average AoII. \end{enumerate}